wegovnyc/digitalgov.gov/content/news/_index.md

 ---
 title: "News and Updates"
-summary: "Innovative work, news and ideas from people and teams in government"
+summary: "Innovative work, news and idea from people using technology in the public interest."
-deck: "Innovative work, news and ideas from people and teams in government"
+deck: "Innovative work, news and idea from people using technology in the public interest."
 aliases:
   - /posts/